Philipp Lengsfeld

-Philipp Lengsfeld (born 21 March 1972) is a German politician (CDU).
+Philipp Lengsfeld (born 21 March 1972) is a German politician, formerly of the Christian Democratic Union (CDU).

 Life

-Born in East Berlin, Phillip Lengsfeld is the oldest son of German politician and civil rights activist Vera Lengsfeld.
-He grew up in the German Democratic Republic.
+Born in East Berlin, Lengsfeld is the oldest son of German politician and civil rights activist Vera Lengsfeld.
+He grew up in East Germany.
 In 2001, he joined the center-right CDU.

 From 2013 to 2017, he was a member of the Bundestag.

+He left the CDU in 2023.

 Positions

-Philipp Lengsfeld belongs to the right-wing of his party, the so-called Berliner Kreis.
+Lengsfeld belonged to the right-wing of his party, the so-called Berliner Kreis.

 He opposes same-sex marriage and is critic of Angela Merkels climate policy.